The Man From UNCLE

 witnesses," Williams countered dryly.
 "We have descriptions: 'Not too

 tall, not too short, fast runner, good build.'
-In otherwords,
+In otherwords, nothing useful."

 For a moment, McGarrett watched the HPD

-divers scanning the shallow shelf of underwater Waikiki.
-With one hand he
+divers scanning the shallow shelf of underwater

 "We'll get him," he finally said,